1campbellj/todo-app/README.md

 TypeScript helped a lot in development.
 Typescript typings on `props` is used in place of the `PropTypes` library.

 SCSS is used for styling with a slightly modified BEM syntax.
 In some cases minor styling is passed in directly to MUI components.

+react-testing-library used for tests.
+Broad CRUD functionality that touches all components included in `App.test.tsx`